NOAA-ORR-ERD/model_catalogs/README.md

 ## Develop Package

-DESCRIBE CLONING ETC

-To develop the code, clone locally and you can install additional dependencies for development and testing with
+To develop the code, follow instructions above for "To use provided environment".
+Then you can install additional dependencies for development and testing with
 ``` bash
 $ conda install --file requirements-dev.txt
 ```